hkarl/propgen/docsource/openissues.rst

     the wiki.
 Hard to do for different wiki types
     (a nightmare, probably).

-5. Build support for latexdiff.
+3. Build support for latexdiff.
 Possibly triggered from wiki as well?
-6. Better support for figures in both wiki in latex.
+4. Better support for figures in both wiki and latex.
 One idea might be to upload a PDF to the wiki and have the Wiki convert it to a PNG file.
-And the pull the PDF file directly from the wiki, without need to manually put it in the LaTeX figure directory.
+And then pull the PDF file directly from the wiki, without need to manually put it in the LaTeX figure directory.